jameshughes89/cs2XX-ComputerArchitecture/site/labs/digital/digital.rst

 #.
 Make a copy of the circuit

-    * This can achieved easily by selecting the whole circuit with a click and drag, copy, and paste
+    * This can achieved by selecting the whole circuit with a click and drag, copy, and paste
     * Once selected, copy with the hotkey ctrl + c
     * Paste with ctrl + p